Oracle APEX: Low Code, High Innovation

 For example, consider how advances in word processors and desktop publishing tools completely disrupted the graphic design and publishing industries.
-With tools like Preszi, an amateur with an eye for design can create professional looking presentations quickly and cost effectively, which not too long ago would have been significant undertakings involving graphic design and/or video production agencies.
-Or, for those familiar with Oracle APEX, consider the difference between APEX 4.0 and 5.1, and then imagine where things will be in another 3 to 5 years.
+With tools like Preszi, an amateur with an eye for design can create professional-looking presentations quickly and cost-effectively, which not too long ago would have been significant undertakings involving graphic design and/or video production agencies.
+Or, for those familiar with Oracle APEX, consider the difference between APEX 4.0 and 5.2.
+Now imagine where things will be in another 3 to 5 years.

 Also, it’s important to note that what I’m discussing here are “low code” and not “no code” platforms.
-It’s still necessary for citizen developers to have a high level understanding of how systems are built, as well as the ability to string together at least a few lines of code.
-The point is that they do to not have to be professional programmers who’ve dedicated months or years to learning how to write software.
-Think of people who might have built complex Excel and Word macros in the past – these are the types of people who will “take flight” with low code platforms.
+Citizen developers still need a high-level understanding of software systems.
+Ideally, they should have the ability to string together at least a few lines of code.
+The point is citizen developers don’t have to be professional programmers with years of software writing experience.
+People who might have built complex Excel and Word macros in the past should do well with low code platforms.

 Risks of Shadow IT?

-The second area of criticism is that low code platforms can make it easy for someone who “knows enough to be dangerous” to, well, do something dangerous.
-Yes, this is true too, and much has been written about “shadow IT” and business users adopting tools not sanctioned or supported by the IT department.
+Low code platforms can make it easy for someone who “knows enough to be dangerous” to do something dangerous.
+Users do sometimes adopt tools not sanctioned or supported by the IT department.

 However, much has also been written about the need to embrace shadow IT.
-While there certainly are risks to manage, low code platforms often provide guardrails and can in fact encapsulate and enforce “best practices”.
+While there certainly are risks, low code platforms often provide guardrails and can, in fact, encapsulate and enforce “best practices”.
 For example, Oracle APEX includes built-in features to help citizen developers make good design choices and be mindful of application security.
-And, since APEX runs entirely in the database, any applications developed by citizen developers can be carefully monitored by experienced DBAs using tools like Oracle Enterprise Manager, and disabled if problems arise.
+APEX runs entirely in the database.
+Consequently, DBAs can monitor “citizen developed” applications.

-Incidentally, this is also where you’ll hear critics bring up tools like Microsoft Access or FoxPro, along with amusing anecdotes about a monstrosity someone built that blew up and almost ended the world.
-Yes, this has happened, and in fact, I’ve built a few of those monstrosities myself.
-However, for every MS Access horror story out there, there also exists a story about how an MS Access application built by a citizen developer was of enormous benefit to a business (I’ve built a few of those too).
+Incidentally, this is also where you’ll hear critics bring up tools like Microsoft Access or FoxPro.
+They’ll want to relate amusing anecdotes about a monstrosity someone built that blew up and almost ended the world.
+However, there are just as many stories about how a citizen develope- built MS Access application has benefitted a business.

-Clearly, the net gain from tools like MS Access and FoxPro has been very positive for businesses overall, and I believe the same will prove to be true for low code platforms.
+Clearly, the net gain from tools like MS Access and FoxPro has been very positive for businesses.
+I believe the same will prove to be true for low code platforms.

-The biggest risk with low code platforms is that overly cautious IT managers will ban them altogether, and in doing so throw the proverbial baby out with the bath water.
-In banning such tools, they reduce their organization’s “solutions surface area”, and limit their ability to innovate and keep pace with more forward thinking competitors.
-(In fact, overly restrictive IT policies that kill innovation is the subject of my next post.)
+The biggest risk with low code platforms is that overly cautious IT managers will ban them altogether.
+In doing so, they might well be throwing the proverbial baby out with the bath water.
+In banning such tools, they reduce their organization’s “solutions surface area”.
+Moreover, they’ll limit their ability to innovate and keep pace with more forward-thinking competitors.

 The truth is, more and more organizations are seeing the benefit of low code platforms.
-Not only do they reduce complexity and improve delivery speed, but they also act as a “force multiplier” by unlocking the creativity and ingenuity of a broader group of people.
-If the history of companies who are slow to adopt new technology is our guide, not exploring the possibilities of low code platforms will prove to be a costly mistake.
+They reduce complexity and improve delivery speed.
+They also act as a “force multiplier” by unlocking the creativity and ingenuity of a broader group of people.
+Not exploring the possibilities of low code platforms will prove to be a costly mistake.